zahran1234/Summarizing-the-rhetorical-texts-in-the-Arabic-language-NLP/README.md

-# Advanced Rhetorical Analysis Algorithm
+# Advanced Rhetorical Analysis Algorithm NLP   (Summarizing the rhetorical texts in the Arabic languageNLP)

 ## Overview